Develop a Service with Docker¶

 -

-Enter a display name, a unique name, and a description for the service component.
-You can enter the values given below:
+Provide a display name, a unique name, and a description for the service component:

 Info